Oops and Daisies

 A couple weekends ago, before heading out of town, I needed to get Kafka the bulldog over to his DogVacay sitter who lived a good four miles away.
 This didn’t used to be a big deal.
 I’d throw his travel kennel, food, and toys into the car, load the dog up, and go.

-“I can do this,” I said to myself under my breath… again and again and again.
+Mom and toddler“I can do this,” I said to myself under my breath… again and again and again.
 And somehow I did.
 Somehow we all got into the car, and somehow we all got out.

 But it got me thinking.
 There’s a lot of things I tend to repeat to myself on any given day.
 Sure I may post all the cute and adorable moments on Facebook — all my favorite parts of my day — but motherhood also involves a lot of building ourselves up and talking ourselves through some things.
 I knew, surely, I couldn’t be the only one… so I took a poll online in some of my mom’s groups.
-And thankfully learned I wasn’t (totally) crazy.
+Thankfully I learned that I wasn’t (totally) crazy.

 In fact, there’s a lot of things moms say to themselves to get through the day.
 Here’s just 20 of them.